 During your time in the city, you’ll have a chance to explore all the most important areas of Hanoi.
 While the center of the city focuses on the beloved Old Quarter and impressive French Quarter, more of Hanoi’s sights are located west, past the train station and right up to the vast West Lake.
 In fact, with 3 days you’ll even have time to visit the remarkable region of Ninh Binh with all its religious, historical, and natural attractions.

-However, before we get to our Hanoi itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Hanoi itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

 So have a look into this Hanoi travel itinerary and you’ll be able to see exactly how you can comfortably explore Hanoi in 3 days.

 Your first day in Hanoi is going to focus mostly on the attractions that are found in the central neighborhoods of the city.
 As you go, you’ll experience some of the best places to visit in Hanoi.

 Lake Ho Hoan Kiem

 The perfect place to start a visit in Hanoi is at Lake Ho Hoan Kiem.
 It’s hard to miss this large lake in the center of Hanoi, as it not only has sights you’ll want to see but is a general hive of activity.
 Lake Ho Hoan Kiem is a popular meeting spot near the city’s Old Quarter, with both locals and tourists keen to soak in it’s calm atmosphere.
 As you walk around the lake, you’re sure to spot people exercising, practicing tai chi, and might even encounter students seeking out visitors to help them practice their English.